by Steve Horn

 Erick Arevalo was arrested and charged with crimes related to a domestic dispute on July 1, 2017.
 Five days later, a California trial court set his bail at $1.5 million.
 On August 10, 2017, Arevalo filed a petition for a bail hearing or reduction, arguing that his pretrial release conditions were unconstitutional.
 In support of his petition, Arevalo noted that he had no criminal history, had never failed to appear, was a low risk for non-appearance, and would live with a church member if released.

 The trial court held a hearing and lowered Arevalo’s bail to $1 million.
 Arevalo thought that this remained unconstitutional and filed a petition for writ of habeas corpus before the California Court of Appeal.
-Interestingly, the State agreed with Arevalo, refused to defend the trial court’s bail conditions and argued that he deserved a hearing with specific consideration ...
+Interestingly, the State agreed with Arevalo, refused to defend the trial court’s bail conditions and argued that he deserved a hearing with specific consideration given to his ...

 by Christopher Zoukis